OpenShot/openshot-qt/doc/clips.rst

-   Volume              A point on a line representing the volume of the clip in decimal (0 to 1) Volume Mixing       A value representing volume adjustment levels within the clip Waveform Color      The color of the audio waveform displayed on the clip in the timeline if enabled Waveform            A value that determines if a waveform should be used instead of the clip's thumbnail in the timeline
+   Volume              A point on a line representing the volume of the clip in decimal (0 to 1) Volume Mixing       A value representing volume adjustment levels within the clip Waveform Color      The color of the audio waveform displayed on the clip in the timeline if enabled Waveform            A value that determines if a waveform should be used instead of the clip's thumbnail
    ==================  ============

 Descriptions